-Reinstating a Jersey company - A practical guide Under Article 213(1) of the Companies (Jersey) Law 1991, the Jersey court has the power to reinstate a company that has been dissolved and may give directions to return the company and third parties to the position they would have been in if the company had not been dissolved.
-Why reinstate a company Jersey companies may be dissolved where they have been voluntarily liquidated, subject to a creditors' winding up, or subject to a declaration of désastre (a Jersey insolvency process).
-Frequently, companies are struck off the register and dissolved for failing to file annual returns.
-Companies are frequently reinstated because an asset (such as a bank account) held prior to dissolution had not been distributed, or so that they can be party to legal proceedings..
-Who can apply An application to reinstate a company can be made by the liquidator of a company or any other person who is interested, such as a former shareholder, director or creditor.
-What is the process Company reinstatements are court applications made by way of a Representation.
-Applicants must obtain the consent of both the Companies Registrar and the Income Tax Comptroller.
-Consent is generally granted once the following conditions have been met: - a) any outstanding fees or penalties have been paid; - b) the company has a confirmed registered office; and - c) the Company Registrar has been provided with information on beneficial ownership and company activities which he may request.
+Reinstating a Jersey company - A practical guide

+Under Article 213(1) of the Companies (Jersey) Law 1991, the Jersey Court has the power to reinstate a company that has been dissolved and may give directions to return the company and third parties to the position they would have been in if the company had not been dissolved.
+This note provides and overview of the procedure to apply to reinstate a Jersey company.

+Why reinstate a company

+Jersey companies may be dissolved for a number of reasons.
+They may have been voluntarily liquidated, subject to a creditors' winding up, or subject to a declaration of désastre (a Jersey insolvency process).
+Frequently, companies are struck off the register and dissolved for failing to file annual returns with the Jersey Financial Services Commissions ("JFSC's") Registrar of Companies (the "Registrar").
+Companies are frequently reinstated because an asset (such as a bank account) held prior to dissolution had not been distributed, or so that they can be party to legal proceedings.

+Who can apply

+An application to reinstate a company can be made by the liquidator of a company or any other person who is interested, such as a former shareholder, director or creditor.

+What is the process

+Company reinstatements are court applications made by way of a Representation.
+Applicants must obtain the consent of both the Registrar and the Income Tax Comptroller.
+Consent is generally granted once the following conditions have been met:

+- a) any outstanding tax has been paid and tax returns filed; - b) any Registry fees or penalties have been paid, including outstanding annual return or confirmation fees (a JFSC Registry application fee will also be payable £1,010 at the time of writing); - c) the company has a confirmed registered office; and - d) the Registrar has been provided with information on beneficial ownership and company activities which he may request.

+BRIEFING NOTE

+Updated 2024

 Once consent has been received from the Registrar and Comptroller, the Representation is lodged with the Judicial Greffe.
 The Representation must set out the registration number, shareholders and former directors of the company as well as providing any reasons for why the company was struck off, together with exhibit sheets attaching the Registrar and Comptroller's confirmations.
+Stamp duty is payable on the application.

-Is there a time limit Applications for company reinstatements must be made within 10 years of the company's dissolution.
+Is there a time limit

+Applications for company reinstatements must be made within 10 years of the company's dissolution.
 Once the 10 year limit has passed, the Crown is entitled to keep the company's assets.

-How long does an application take Company reinstatement applications can often be processed and completed within two or three working weeks.
+How long does an application take

+Company reinstatement applications can often be processed and completed within two or three working weeks.
 Applicants should factor in additional time for gathering relevant background or ownership documentation before starting the application process.

+Court's confirmation

+If successful, a court order will be issued approving the company reinstatement.
+This must be filed with the Registrar (usually within 14 days of the date of the order) to complete the process.

-How can Dickinson Gleeson help Company reinstatement applications are a straight-forward and powerful tool for asset recovery and litigation.
+How Dickinson Gleeson can help

+Company reinstatement applications are a straight-forward and powerful tool for asset recovery and litigation.
 Dickinson Gleeson's partner-led approach gives applicants a responsive and professional service, as well as enabling the firm to quote competitively for company reinstatement applications.

 Contact